A lovingly restored, Grade II-listed bolthole (sleeping 1-4) in the centre of postcard-perfect Broadway”

 Families Should Know:

-The stairs are steep and unguarded, and the access to the garden is via the public high street and through a neighbour's courtyard so small children should not be left unattended.
+The stairs are steep, and the access to the garden is via the public high street and through a neighbour's courtyard so small children should not be left unattended.
 The garden is also just out of sight of the apartment windows.

 You will benefit from having a car to explore the surrounding areas, though there are many things to do and see on your doorstep if you prefer.
 There are some un-metered parking bays directly in front of the apartment (between 8am and 6pm cars can be left here for one hour; between 5pm and 9am there is no limit).
 Free long-term parking is a 10-minute walk away in a quiet residential area and paid long-term parking is available in two car parks in Broadway (the nearest is a 10-minute walk from the apartment).
 See our car rental recommendations.

 Cheltenham Spa receives trains from Birmingham (45 minutes), Bristol (40 minutes) and London Paddington (just over two hours).
 Then it's a (pricey) taxi for a scenic 35-minute ride through picturesque villages and rolling hills.
 The GWSR Steam Railway also runs daily journeys between Broadway and Cheltenham Racecourse.